Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

     Average block time is set to 5000ms.
     DONE

-In particular, the files of interest to you are ``./genesis.dat`` containing the genesis block data and ``./bakers/baker-0-credentials.json`` containing the credentials of the single baker account that was created.
+In particular, the files of interest to you are ``./genesis.dat``, containing the genesis block data, and ``./bakers/baker-0-credentials.json``, containing the credentials of the single baker account that was created.

 Running the chain